Captured are circularized: A relativistic treatment of extreme mass ratio inspirals crossing accretion disks: Basic framework

-\subsection{Orbital Evolution: Osculating orbit}
+\subsection{Orbital evolution: Osculating orbit}

 There are effectively seven degrees of freedom in the orbital dynamics of an SMO in curved spacetime: four coordinate components and four velocity components subject to one normalization constraint $u^{\alpha} u_{\alpha}=-1$.
-To parameterize this motion, we introduce a set of five orbital elements, corresponding to the degrees of freedom beyond the $t$ and $\phi$ coordinates, denoted by the conserved parameter set $\mathbf{I}=\{p,\ e,\ z_{1}\}$, and phases $\psi_{r},\ \psi_{\theta}$.
-These parameters are related to the radial and polar motions in Boyer–Lindquist coordinates through
+To parametrize this motion, we introduce a set of five orbital elements, corresponding to the degrees of freedom beyond the $t$ and $\phi$ coordinates, denoted by the conserved parameter set $\mathbf{I}=\{p,\ e,\ z_{1}\}$, and phases $\psi_{r},\ \psi_{\theta}$.
+These parameters are related to the radial and polar motions in Boyer-Lindquist coordinates through